-Please tell me that y’all are eating and growing beets because if you’re not, then you are missing OUT.
+Please tell us that y’all are eating and growing beets because if you’re not, then you are missing OUT.

 Honestly, there is nothing like a fresh beet.
 I’ve heard horror stories about canned beets…. if that is all you’ve ever had, then you need to try again with the fresh stuff.